gsteemso/leopardbrew/share/doc/homebrew/Interesting-Taps-&-Branches.md

     - A tap for Emacs packages.

 *   [InstantClientTap/instantclient](https://github.com/InstantClientTap/homebrew-instantclient)
     - A tap for Oracle Instant Client.
 The packages need to be downloaded manually.

 ## Interesting Branches (aka forks)

 *   [mistydemeo/tigerbrew](https://github.com/mistydemeo/tigerbrew)
-    - Experimental Tiger PowerPC version
+    - Experimental Tiger PowerPC version.
+The ancestor of Leopardbrew, this version does not focus on 64-bit builds to anywhere near the same extent.

 *   [homebrew/linuxbrew](https://github.com/Homebrew/linuxbrew)
     - Experimental Linux version

 *   [wilmoore/homebrew-home](https://github.com/wilmoore/homebrew-home)
-    - Tigerbrew install for those that like to Tigerbrew @ $HOME (i.e. ~/.homebrew).
+    - Homebrew install for those that like to Homebrew @ $HOME (i.e. ~/.homebrew).

 *   [nddrylliog/homebrew-mingw](https://github.com/nddrylliog/homebrew-mingw)
-    - An experimental port of Tigerbrew for Windows (with an MSYS/MinGW environment).
+    - An experimental port of Homebrew for Windows (with an MSYS/MinGW environment).

 ## Technical Details